 Where were you in 1975, when ‘Pong’ hit the TV screens?
 Regardless of where you were at the time, one thing is for sure.
 You are familiar with the relentless effort by the gaming industry to compete for the consumers’ attention.
 Ever since 1975, what people call the ‘Pong Moment’, the market has left behind the paddles and pixel balls, for high-quality graphics and sophisticated gaming consoles.

 So, what’s next for this lucrative market?

-The ‘Pong Moment’.
+The ‘Pong Moment’

-The gaming industry had an inauspicious start.
-But, it has grown into a multi-billion dollar industry, raking in an estimated $138 billion in 2018.
+The gaming industry had an inauspicious start, but it has grown into a multi-billion dollar industry, raking in an estimated $138 billion in 2018.
 It is a vast market.
 And a lucrative one.
 At the moment, high-end software and hardware dictate the discourse in the industry.

-The first tastes of Blockchain gaming might involve card games and digital casinos.
-Even Better; developers are taking on the ambitious step into multiverses and MMOs.
-Now here’s where things get interesting; when games developers take advantage of decentralization and asset provenance to expand the gaming sector into creating new worlds, with no single administrator to shape the rules.
+The first tastes of blockchain gaming might involve card games and digital casinos.
+Developers are taking on the ambitious step into multiverses and MMOs.
+This allows games developers to take advantage of decentralization and asset provenance to expand the gaming sector into creating new worlds, with no single administrator to shape the rules.

 So, is this a gimmicky use of the blockchain technology or an essential step towards the right direction?
 Consider the fact that the gaming industry is becoming a sport, and an essential source of entertainment, the thought that people should bow to game creators is fleeting.